 the MobiLine App Will Redefine the Telephone Call

-Using its patent-protected video caller I.D., MobiLine plans to help billions of smart phone users add face value to every call.
+Using its patent granted video caller I.D., MobiLine plans to help billions of smart phone users add face value to every call.
 Unveiling at CES 2020, the app makes it easy to add a personal video invitation to every call.
 Founders of the New York startup believe their app will help smart phone callers make more live connections with family, friends and customers.
 Call recipients will also benefit because they can see and hear what every call is about before they answer the phone.

 Las Vegas, NV, January 2nd, 2020 – With 5G poised to take off in 2020, the smartphone app TikTok taking the world by storm with over a billion users and studies showing that, for the first time, people are spending more time browsing their smart phones than watching television, video tech companies are poised to dominate headlines at CES 2020, the world’s largest consumer technology tradeshow.

 One startup unveiling its video calling app at CES, is MobiLine.
 MobiLine allows users to record up to a 15-second video clip that becomes a video invitation to every call recipient, giving the call recipient a video preview of the call before they answer the phone.

 A Mobiline user who captures a video of himself or herself on the platform can integrate the short clip into their most important outbound phone calls.
 While the MobiLine app can certainly be used to enhance outbound phone calls to friends and relatives, the company’s board advisers see it taking off in the business world as well, allowing business owners and entrepreneurs to record what is effectively a 15 second elevator pitch, moving the caller one step closer to closing a deal or making a sale.

 “With apps like MobiLine ready to seize the faster internet brought on by 5G, our smart phones will become more important to all of us, and command more of our attention, than our TV’s,” said MobiLine CEO Stas Borukhoff.